 If your erectile dysfunction doesn’t respond to medications, injections, or vacuum devices or you are interested in achieving on-demand erections, a penile implant may be right for you.
 Patients with Peyronie’s disease, even in complicated cases, may also benefit from a penile implant.
 Experienced fellowship-trained reconstructive surgeon Paul H. Chung, MD, offers patients customized penile implant surgery to restore sexual function again at last.
-Call for your appointment at either Philadelphia or Pennsylvania offices now.
+Call for your appointment at either of the Philadelphia, Pennsylvania offices now.

 Penile implants are devices that Dr. Chung surgically implants in your penis.
 These devices help you to obtain and maintain an erection without changing your ability to feel, orgasm, or urinate.
 Boston Scientific which acquired American Medical Systems (AMS) and Coloplast are the two companies that make penile implants in the United States.
 Dr. Chung works with both companies to help provide the best care for his patients.